BabylonJS/Documentation/content/How_To/GUI/Gui3D.md

 The `HolographicSlate` hosts an `AdvancedDynamicTexture` to display content, simply set the `content` property to a `Control` or collection of `Control`s to adjust what is displayed.
 It also has an adjustable title bar at the top that can display a title by setting the `title` property.

+The dimensions can be manually set at any time, but are also updated when the user adjusts the slate using the handles around the outside of the slate.
+The dimensions will never go below the minimum dimensions in either direction, but the minimum dimensions can be set separately.
+If using the slate handles to resize, the aspect ratio will be maintained even when trying to resize smaller than the minimum.

 ```javascript
 // Create the 3D UI manager
 var manager = new BABYLON.GUI.GUI3DManager(scene);